Renault Duster cars are equipped with steering with a gear-rack type steering mechanism and a hydraulic booster

 Replace steering gear

-- Kinking or damage to the power steering hoses
+- Twisted or damaged power steering hoses

-Eliminate kinks or replace hoses
+Remove kinks or replace hoses

 - Damage to the pressure control valve

-Replace pressure regulating valve
+Replace pressure control valve

 - Damage to the pump rotor shaft bearing